ministryofjustice/laa-apply-for-legal-aid/README.md

 We use the [data-migrate](https://github.com/ilyakatz/data-migrate/blob/master/README.md) gem for data migrations, i.e. when existing data in the database has to be changed.
 These are stored in the `db/data` directory, and are also given a name prefixed with a timestamp.

-Running `rake db:migrate:with_data` will run schema and data migrations in the order of their timestamps, so that data mnigrations that rely on the schema at a certain point in time are run at that time.
+Running `rake db:migrate:with_data` will run schema and data migrations in the order of their timestamps, so that data migrations that rely on the schema at a certain point in time are run at that time.